 Medieval civilization came of age in thunderous events like the Norman Conquest and the First Crusade.
-Power fell into the hands of men around castles who imposed coercive new lordships in quest of nobility, heedless of the old public order.
-In The Crisis of the Twelfth Century, acclaimed historian Thomas Bisson asks what it was like to live in a Europe without government, and he asks how people experienced power, and suffered.
-Rethinking a familiar history as a problem of origins, he explores the circumstances that impelled knights, emperors, nobles, and churchmen to infuse lordship with social purpose.
+Power fell into the hands of men who imposed coercive new lordships in quest of nobility.
+Rethinking a familiar history, Thomas Bisson explores the circumstances that impelled knights, emperors, nobles, and churchmen to infuse lordship with social purpose.

 Bisson traces the origins of European government to a crisis of lordship and its resolution.
 King John of England was only the latest and most conspicuous in a gallery of bad lords who dominated the populace instead of ruling it.
-Men like him had been all too commonplace in the twelfth century.
-More and more knights pretended to powers and status, encroached on clerical domains and exploited peasants, and came to seem threatening to social order and peace.
-Yet as Bisson shows, it was not so much the oppressed people as their tormentors who were in crisis.
-Covering all of Western Christendom, this book suggests what these violent people--and the outcries they provoked--contributed to the making of governments in kingdoms, principalities, and towns.
+Yet, it was not so much the oppressed people as their tormentors who were in crisis.
+The Crisis of the Twelfth Century suggests what these violent people—and the outcries they provoked—contributed to the making of governments in kingdoms, principalities, and towns.

 "Was the 'old public order' of Charlemagne and his successors so public and so ordered?
 Was the subsequent regime so close to anarchy?
 Bisson adds to this traditional account by thinking deeply about the benefits and disadvantages of government.
 He is very aware of the inhumanity of the past he studies. . . .
 Confronting this world of hunter and hunted, Bisson is inspired by attractively humane impulses.
 And he looks for public, accountable, official remedies for suffering and oppression."--Robert Barlett, New York Review of Books